 Extracted from the shell of shellfish, n-acetyl glucosamine has been shown to reduce the appearance of wrinkles and pigmentation spots.
 Studies also showed that n-acetyl glucosamine boosts the production of hyaluronic acid in the skin and gently peels off dead skin cells.
-It works synergistically with niacinamide to diminish pigmentation spots by reducing the excess production of melanin pigment in the skin.
+It works synergistically with niacinamide to diminish dark spots by reducing the excess production of melanin pigment in the skin.
 N-acetyl glucosamine is the best alternative to hyaluronic acid for those with pigmentation spots.

-To reduce the signs of ageing and hyperpigmentation, apply Bio-Collagen Ageless Cream on top of your usual serum every morning and evening.
+To reduce the signs of ageing and hyperpigmentation, apply Bio-Collagen Serum and Bio-Collagen Ageless Cream every morning and evening.
 These anti-ageing formulas have been specially developed using 10 active ingredients including n-acetyl glucosamine, niacinamide and ultra-low-molecular-weight hyaluronic acid to restore the youthfulness of the skin and even out complexion.
-Infused with 24-karat gold nanoparticles, Bio-Collagen Ageless Cream nourishes and brings oxygen to the skin cells in the deeper layers of the skin.
+Infused with 24-karat gold nanoparticles, Bio-Collagen serum and cream nourish and bring oxygen to the skin cells in the deeper layers of the skin.